Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Documentation/SAWauthoring.md

   * Based on a document started by Sharath Malladi sharathm@microsoft.com
   * Modified by Darwin Schweitzer darsch@microsoft.com
   * Last updated on 02/13/2017 by Darwin Schweitzer
+  **If you would like to contact the Cortana Intelligence Solutions team please email us at cisolutions@microsoft.com**

 [What Is CIQS](#WhatIsCIQS)